-E. Areas of wing front spar upper chord replaced or expaired in accordance with the repair kits specified in Boeing Service Bulletin 3240, are exempt from the inspections of paragraph A., above.
+E. Areas of wing front spar upper chord replaced or repaired in accordance with the repair kits specified in Boeing Service Bulletin \$240, are exempt from the inspections of paragraph A., above.

-F. An air grante means of compliance which

-provides an acceptable level of safety may be used when approved by the Manager, Seattle.
-Aircraft certification Office, FAA, Northwest Mountain Region.
+F. Arraitemate means of compliance which provides an acceptable level of safety may be used when approved by the Manager.
+Seattle Aircraft Certification Office.
+FAA.
+Northwest Mountain Region.

-G. Special flight permits may be issued in accordance with FAR 21.197 and 21.199 to operate simplanes to a base in order to comply with the requirements of this AD.
+G. Special flight permits may be issued in accordance with FAR 21.197 and 21.199 to operate airplanes to a base in order to comply with the requirements of this AD.

 All persons affected by this directive who have not already received these documents from the manufacturer may obtain copies upon request to the Boeing Commercial Airplane Company, P.O.
-Box 3707.
-Seattle.
-Washington 98124.
+Bex 3707, Seattle, Washington 98124.
 These documents may also be examined at FAA.
 Seattle Aircraft Certification Office, 9010 East Marginal Way South, Seattle, Washington.